What Is Pregnancy Gingivitis & Treatment For It?

 Don’t stop going to the dentist while you’re pregnant.

-Do keep brushing diligently -- after every meal is best, or at least twice a day.
+Do keep brushing diligently (with a soft toothbrush!) -- after every meal is best, or at least twice a day.

 Don’t be afraid of dental x-rays, fillings, root canals, antibiotics, or local anesthesia.
 Many studies have shown they’re all safe during pregnancy!

 Do eat foods high in calcium and vitamin D to keep your teeth healthy.

 Don’t take excessive amounts of Tylenol if you have tooth pain -- it can harm your baby.
 Call your dentist instead.

 I hope this helped you get a better idea of how to take care of your teeth during pregnancy!
 If you still have questions, ask me in the comments or call Batchelor Dentistry at 540-432-9992.

 Pregnant and concerned about your dental health?
 Make an appointment today!